Greg Anderson (actor)

+Greg Anderson (born April 5, 1961) is a Canadian stage and screen actor.

+Early life and education

-Greg Anderson (born April 5, 1961) is a Canadian actor who studied at the Lee Strasberg school for Actors in London, England and lives in Woodstock, New Brunswick.
-He was born in Newcastle (now Miramichi), and was raised in Chatham Head, New Brunswick.
+Anderson was born on April 6, 1961, in Newcastle (now Miramichi), and was raised in Chatham Head, New Brunswick.
 He grew up and attended school in Duncan, British Columbia.
+Anderson studied at the Lee Strasberg Theatre and Film Institute.

+Career

 Although an established stage actor, he is best known for his roles on television shows such as Stargate SG-1 (6 episodes), Stargate: The Ark of Truth, The 4400 (2 episodes), Tru Calling, and The X-Files.
 In 2006, he played Günter Guillaume in the Canadian premiere of Michael Frayn's play Democracy.